About the Program

 The photos give people the permission to see beauty and interpret beauty in their own right.
 Not to see beauty that is dictated by industry’s ideas of what is acceptable.
 What started with photographs, has grown into a wide variety of programs created to empower people living with difference – and to educate the world around them.

-Positive Exposure utilizes photography and video to transform public perceptions of people living with genetic, physical and behavioral and intellectual differences.
+Positive Exposure utilizes photography, film and narrative to transform public perceptions of people living with genetic, physical, intellectual and behavioral differences.
 Our educational and advocacy programs reach around the globe to promote a more inclusive, compassionate world where differences are celebrated.

 The statistics to support our work are staggering.
-With one out of five children in the United States being born with a disability, the need for society to understand and respect children and adults living with genetic, physical and behavioral differences is critical.
+With one out of five children in the United States born with a disability, the need for society to understand and respect children and adults living with genetic, physical, intellectual and behavioral differences is critical.

 - Photo shoots, interviews, and self-esteem workshops to empower people living with difference.

 - Lectures and workshops targeting medical schools, corporations, nursing and genetic counseling programs, universities, elementary and secondary schools worldwide.

 - The Pearls Project, an interactive, educational program for K-12 students, teachers, and healthcare providers.

 - FRAME (Faces Redefining the Art of Medical Education) , a series of brief films presenting the hallmarks of a variety of Genetic conditions.
 The medical information is delivered by people living with the condition and their families.

 - Invite a Positive Exposure presentation, exhibition to your community.